Optimal approximation for unconstrained non-submodular minimization: Approximately submodular minimization

 The approximation guarantees in Corollary \ref{corr:thresholding} and \ref{corr:nonincreasing} are thus optimal.
-Note that $G$ is weakly DR-modular in the above proof, so the hardness result still holds in this case.
-In contrast, $F$ is not necessarily weakly DR-modular.
+In the above proof, $G$ belongs to the smaller class of weakly DR-modular functions, but $F$ not necessarily.
 Whether the approximation guarantee can be improved when $F$ is also weakly DR-modular is left as an open question.
-Such improvement cannot be achieved by PGM though, as shown by the tightness result in Proposition \ref{ex:tightnessResult}.
+Yet, the tightness result in Appendix \ref{sect:AppLowerBd} implies that such improvement cannot be achieved by PGM.